paulsimroth/eth_domains/README.md

 <br/>
 Here is the code the tutorial started from: [GitHub Repo](https://github.com/dappuniversity/eth_daddy/tree/starter_code)

 It is a decentralized domain platform, inspired by GoDaddy and Ethereum Name Service and shows different domains that can be purchased.
+The project is now deployed on Goerli Testnet

 ## Technology Stack & Tools